tomerp1812/ChessAI/README.md

 # Chess AI

 ## Overview
-This is a fully functional Chess game built with Pygame, offering both Human vs AI and Human vs Human gameplay.
-The game includes all the necessary rules and logic for chess, including advanced moves like **en passant**, **castling**, **threefold repetition**, and the **50-move rule**.
-Additionally, the game highlights possible moves when a player selects a piece, making it user-friendly for beginners.
+This project features a fully functional Chess game built with Pygame, offering both Human vs AI and Human vs Human gameplay modes.
+The AI is implemented in C++ and utilizes advanced techniques to make highly strategic decisions, enabling it to challenge even experienced players.
+The AI incorporates methods such as negamax with alpha-beta pruning, iterative deepening depth-first search (IDDFS), transposition tables, and a deeper search focused on captures.
+The game also adheres to all standard chess rules and offers user-friendly features like highlighting possible moves when selecting a piece.

 ## Features
+- **Ai Features**:
+    - **Strategic AI**: The AI uses the minimax algorithm with alpha-beta pruning, enabling it to play at a high level of skill.
+    - **Iterative Deepening DFS**: The AI improves its decision-making by progressively exploring deeper moves.
+    - **Transposition Tables**: It avoids redundant calculations for previously encountered positions, enhancing efficiency.
+    - **Capture-Focused Search**: The AI prioritizes searches around captures, improving its performance in critical game situations.
+    - **High Difficulty**: With these techniques, the AI is capable of defeating the average chess player.

 - **Human vs AI** or **Human vs Human** gameplay
-- Two AI options:
-  - **Random AI**: Makes completely random moves.
-  - **SimpleAI**: Uses the **minimax algorithm with alpha-beta pruning** to make strategic moves.
 - Full support for all chess rules, including:
   - Normal chess moves: piece movement, captures, check, and checkmate.
   - Special rules: **en passant**, **castling**, **promotion**, **threefold repetition**, and **50-move rule**.